-S&P affirms Emirates Development Bank's 'AA-' credit rating with stable outlook
+S&P affirms Emirates Development Bank's 'AA-' credit rating with Stable outlook

-ABU DHABI - S&P Global Ratings (S&P) has affirmed the 'AA-' credit rating for Emirates Development Bank (EDB), demonstrating the Bank's strong creditworthiness.
+Abu Dhabi, United Arab Emirates: S&P Global Ratings ("S&P") affirmed the 'AA-' credit rating for Emirates Development Bank ("EDB" or "the Bank"), demonstrating the Bank's strong creditworthiness.
 The rating comes with a 'Stable' outlook, indicating confidence in EDB's ability to maintain its financial stability.

 The affirmation of EDB's credit rating at AA- is a strong sign of confidence in its credit fundamentals and risk management principles, giving further evidence of the Bank's strong capacity to meet its financial commitments.